Gary Numan: Legacy

 Within the UK's burgeoning synth-pop scene, Numan was the first artist to achieve mainstream notoriety.
-His music and live performances met with censure from critics; he also faced condemnation from the Musicians' Union, who claimed he was putting "proper" musicians out of work.
-Andy McCluskey of Orchestral Manoeuvres in the Dark (OMD) observed "nasty, nasty, vitriolic journalism" directed at Numan, who was dismissed as "pretentious" and "pseudo-intellectual".
+His music and live performances met with censure from critics; he also faced condemnation from the Musicians' Union (MU), who said he was putting "proper" musicians out of work.
+Andy McCluskey of OMD observed "nasty, vitriolic journalism" directed at Numan, who was dismissed as "pretentious" and "pseudo-intellectual".
 He nevertheless generated an army of fans calling themselves "Numanoids", providing him with a fanbase which maintained their support through the latter half of the 1980s, when his fortunes began to fall.
-He maintains a cult following, and has sold over 10 million records.
+He maintains a cult following and has sold over 10 million records.

 Numan is considered a pioneer of electronic music; Nightshift identified Numan, and fellow late 1970s debutants OMD and the Human League, as "the holy trinity of synth-pop".
-He has been credited as a key influence by fellow British musician Kim Wilde as she was working on her debut single "Kids in America" with her brother Ricky.
-Curt Smith and Roland Orzabal of Tears for Fears, another new wave act of the 1980s, cited Numan's style as one that inspired them while recording their debut album The Hurting.
-Since the 1990s Numan has been cited as a major influence by a variety of bands and artists from hip hop to industrial rock, including Africa Bambaataa, Fear Factory, Nine Inch Nails, and Marilyn Manson.
+He has been credited as a key influence by fellow English musician Kim Wilde as she was working on her 1981 debut single "Kids in America" with her brother Ricky.
+Curt Smith and Roland Orzabal of Tears for Fears, another new wave act of the 1980s, cited Numan's style as one that inspired them while recording their debut studio album The Hurting (1983).
+Since the 1990s Numan has been cited as a major influence by a variety of bands and artists from hip-hop to industrial rock and Britpop, including Afrika Bambaataa, Fear Factory, Nine Inch Nails, Marilyn Manson, Stephin Merritt of the Magnetic Fields and Damon Albarn of Blur.
+Prince was quoted saying: "There are still people trying to work out what a genius Gary Numan is."